chrisburnell/chrisburnell.com/_drafts/death-to-columns.md

 - death-to-cols.png
 ---

-If you’ve ever developed a website with Twitter’s Bootstrap or a similar front-end library, you’ll be familiar with the concept.
+If you’ve ever developed a website with *Twitter’s Bootstrap*, *Zurb’s Foundation*, or a similar front-end framework, you’ll be familiar with the concept.
 Libraries of this sort present the developer with a host of classes and *bits* of CSS to accelerate and jump-start the process of layout.

 What I’m proposing is that we do away with this way of thinking about layout on the web.